neiltranterralogic/roku_builder/README.md

 time to time there may be an issue with this and you will have to clear the stash manually.

+You can also sideload the current directory even if it is not setup as a project.
+If the directory has a manifest file then you can run the following
+command:

+    $ roku --sideload --current

+or:

+    $ roku -lc

 #### Packaging

-To package an app you need to have at least on stage set up in your configuration file.
+To package an app you need to have at least on stage set up in your configuration file that has a key.
 Once you have that setup then you can run the following:

     $ roku --package --stage production